fivdi/pico-i2c-dma/examples/mcp9808_x2_max_speed/README.md

 its time reading from the two temperature sensors.

-This can be compared with example [mcp9808_max_speed](../mcp9808_max_speed) which performed 1,000,000 reads in 72 seconds and spent 72.22% of its time incrementing the counter and 27.78% of its time reading from the temperature sensor.
+This can be compared with example [mcp9808_max_speed](../mcp9808_max_speed) which performs 1,000,000 reads in 72 seconds and spends 72.22% of its time incrementing the counter and 27.78% of its time reading from the temperature sensor.